Psychosomatic Medicine Fellowship Program Overview

 Director, OHSU Psychosomatic Medicine Fellowship

-The OHSU Psychosomatic Medicine Fellowship Program is funded by the Department of Veterans Affairs and is directed by Todd Eisenberg, M.D.
+The OHSU Psychosomatic Medicine Fellowship Program is funded jointly by Oregon Health & Science University and the the VA Portland Health Care System.
 The program has received full accreditation by the Accreditation Council for Graduate Medical Education (ACGME).
 Most members of the combined Oregon Health & Science University (OHSU)/Portland VA Medical Center Psychosomatic Medicine faculty have American Board of Psychiatry and Neurology subspecialty certification in Psychosomatic Medicine or dual Medicine-Psychiatry Board Certification.
 Several faculty members are core investigators of the VA Health Services Research & Development funded Center for the Study of Chronic Comorbid Mental and Physical Disorders.

 OVERALL GOALS AND PLAN OF THE PSYCHOSOMATIC MEDICINE FELLOWSHIP